 By Jonathan McCambridge, Rebecca Black and Dominic McGrath, PA

-Shortly after 4pm on Saturday, 72 of 90 Assembly seats had been filled.
+By 3pm on Saturday, 66 of 90 seats had been filled.

-Sinn Féin currently has 23 seats while the DUP have 19, the Alliance Party 15, the Ulster Unionists (UUP) seven and the SDLP on five, with three others.
+Sinn Féin currently has 21 seats while the DUP have 19, the Alliance Party 14, the Ulster Unionists (UUP) six and the SDLP on four, with one seat going to TUV leader Jim Allister and one to independent unionist Alex Easton.

 Speaking at the Jordanstown count centre on Saturday after party candidate Patricia O’Lynn had won the final seat in North Antrim from DUP veteran Mervyn Storey, Mrs Long said she was excited about what her party could achieve at Stormont.